Massachusetts Route 2: History

 The route amalgamates and supersedes various named highways in some cases going back to the pre-automobile era.
 For example, parts of Route 2 are sometimes known as the Cambridge and Concord Turnpike and the Mohawk Trail.

-In the early 1920s, Route 2 was known as New England Interstate Route 7 (NE-7), a major road connecting Boston with Troy, New York.
+In the early 1920s, Route 2 was known as New England Interstate Route 7 (NE-7), a major road in the New England road marking system connecting Boston with Troy, New York.
 NE-7 ran roughly where Route 2A (the original surface alignment of Route 2) does now except near the New York state line.
 NE-7 used current Massachusetts Route 43, New York State Route 43 and New York State Route 66 to reach Troy.
 Current Route 2 from Williamstown to Petersburgh was previously numbered as Route 96.

 Route 2 connected as a highway in its current right-of-way at Alewife Brook Parkway at some point before 1937.

 An upgraded Route 2 was originally planned to continue as Boston's Northwest Expressway (merging with a re-routed U.S. Route 3 at the Arlington-Lexington or Arlington-Cambridge border) to a junction with Interstate 695, the Inner Beltway, but this, along with the Inner Beltway itself, was cancelled in 1970, accounting for the abrupt narrowing at Alewife.
 In place of the highway project, the MBTA Red Line was extended from Harvard to Alewife in the 1980s.

 The Leominster to Ayer section opened on July 3, 1953, completing the expressway portion from Westminster to West Concord.
 Full grade separation between Route 128 and Alewife Brook Parkway was completed around 1970.